-- Procedures for absence outlined to students in examination booklet information distributed to students during their Examinations Assembly. - EO to liaise with student and parents to find alternative venue / advise on next opportunity to sit the examination / apply for special consideration as required.
+- Procedures for absence outlined to students in examination booklet information distributed to students via email. - ▶ EO to liaise with student and parents to find alternative venue / advise on next opportunity to sit the examination / apply for special consideration as required.